DBoocock/cans/README.rst

 estimation.

 | Research related to this project is documented in the following paper:
-| *Modelling Competition for Nutrients between Microbial Populations Growing on a Solid Agar Surface* - Boocock D and Lawless C (2017)
+| *Modelling Competition for Nutrients between Microbial Populations Growing on a Solid Agar Surface* - Daniel Boocock and Conor Lawless (2017)
 | doi: https://doi.org/10.1101/086835

 Features